published on May 23, 2017 Published by Toronto Business Daily

 Among emerging markets, the Indian economy appears to have taken the effect of demonetisation in stride and moved on, as can be deduced from the 7 per cent GDP growth rate for December 2016 quarter.
 The PMI index numbers have also showed improvement over previous months, with the Nikkei India Composite PMI Output Index rising to 52.3 in March 2017 over 50.7 for February.
 However, the bad loan recognition by the banking sector, which has led to increase in share of non-performing assets (NPAs) has affected profitability of banking sector.
 Further, credit growth has slowed down considerably, indicating weak appetite for borrowing.

 The economies in the Middle East are in a state of flux as well.
 The volatility in oil prices continues to impact the economy, government spending and is driving major decisions – from cuts in productions to announcement of new taxes.
 While the foreign currency reserves of major economies such as Saudi Arabia have reduced to fund fiscal deficits, the region has also witnessed maiden bond issuances in the international markets.
 Saudi Arabia and Qatar raised US$ 17.5 billion and US$ 9 billion respectively in 2016.
 Kuwait has followed suit with the third largest international bond issuance in the history of the GCC region of US$ 8 billion in March 2017.
 While the bonds may be rightly timed (in wake of rising interest rates due to US Fed policy), they provide limited support to fiscal imbalances.
 The governments have realised the need for long term fiscal discipline, which has led to announcement of various measures ranging from fuel price hikes to new taxes.

-published on Apr 14, 2017 Published by Balkan Business Wire
+published on May 12, 2017 Published by MBT Magazine

-published on Apr 13, 2017 Published by VC Circle
+published on May 10, 2017 Published by Live Mint

 published on Apr 17, 2017